Hansolini/Take-home-Maglev-lab/README.md

   </tr>
 </table>

-The "Take-home Maglev lab" is a small lab in development at the Norwegian University of Science and Technology (NTNU) tailored to students in control and related fields.
-It is intended as a kit that students can bring home and assemble independently, with additional lab assignments for teaching anything from fundamental to advanced concepts within control engineering.
+The "Take-home Maglev lab" is a small lab in development at the Norwegian University of Science and Technology (NTNU), University of Padova, Italy, and University in Stavanger, Norway.
+The setup is tailored to help students learn control and related fields, and is intended as a kit that students can bring home and assemble independently, with additional lab assignments for teaching anything from fundamental to advanced concepts within control engineering.

 See [the wiki](https://www.ntnu.no/wiki/x/OYSyEw) for more information on the project, and [this](https://youtube.com/shorts/XnbO15yq0vE) plus [this](https://youtube.com/shorts/F0SiuVEP2tM) videos to see how it looks like.